NTIA/NRMetricFramework/documentation/ReportHVSMaxPol.md

 __R&D Potential__:

-- Our assessment of HVS-MaxPol-1natural, HVS-MaxPol-1synthetic, and HVS-MaxPol-2synthethic would be updated to :star: :star: :star: if the cause of extreme outlier values were identified and eliminated.
+- Our assessment of HVS-MaxPol-1natural, HVS-MaxPol-1synthetic, and HVS-MaxPol-2synthethic would be updated to :star: :star: :star: if the cause of code failures and extreme outlier values were identified and eliminated.
 See the Speed and Conformity section for details.

 - The authors of HVS-MaxPol [[21]](Publications.md) use seven datasets to analyze NR metrics.
 Their analysis technique has value for future NR metric research.